-What should I do if I think my child is stammering?
+What should I do if I think a child is stammering?

-Children who get support early for their stammer can do better, so you should see a speech and language therapist if you are concerned.
+Children who get support early for their stammer can do better, so you should talk to the child’s parents and find out if they are concerned.
+If they are, encourage them to see a speech and language therapist.
 Please see our information on how to find a speech and language therapist.

-You can also contact our speech and language advice line, which is a confidential phone call with an experienced speech and language therapist.
-During the 30-minute call, you will be given the opportunity to talk through your concerns and questions regarding your child’s development.
+You or the child’s family can also contact our speech and language advice line, which is a confidential phone call with an experienced speech and language therapist.
+During the 30-minute call, you will be given the opportunity to talk through your concerns and questions regarding a child’s development.
 You can book your phone call here.

-What can I do to help my child at home?
+What can I do to help a child who is stammering?

-- Slow down your own talking so your child doesn’t rush to keep up with you.
-It’s best not to ask your child to ‘slow down’ or ‘take a breath’.
+- Slow down your own talking so the child doesn’t rush to keep up with you.
+It’s best not to ask the child to ‘slow down’ or ‘take a breath’.

-- Be patient and give your child time to finish their sentences – however long it takes them to do this.
-Saying things like “I‟m listening” and “There’s no hurry” can be reassuring.
+- Be patient and give the child time to finish their sentences – however long it takes them to do this.
+Saying things like “I’m listening” and “There’s no hurry” can be reassuring.

 - Use comments, not testing questions.
 Testing questions are questions that you already know the answer to.
-Testing questions can make children feel under pressure to talk, which could make your child more likely to stammer.
-Comments invite your child to join in with a conversation if they want to, but without them feeling under pressure.
+Testing questions can make children feel under pressure to talk, which could make the child more likely to stammer.
+Comments invite the child to join in with a conversation if they want to, but without them feeling under pressure.
 Compare:

 - Testing question: What colour is this?

-- Talk to your child’s nursery and school so that everyone is using the best strategies to support your child.
+- Talk to the child’s parents so that everyone is using the best strategies to support the child.